TrackerLounge/DojoJoe/README.md

 * ligher to fuse the ends of ropes to prevent fraying
 * magic markert to mark parts
 * vice or clamp to hold parts while sawing (if available)
+* metal file or sandpaper to debur/sand ends of pvc
+* flathead screw driver to ream out dill hole burs

 # Construction Materials
 * 3 in. long 1/2 in. thick lag screw hook to attach to ceiling.